cristian-grecu/master-baccarat-2025/README.md

 ### Marks

 The evaluation of your submission consists of two parts:
-- the TA demo, worth 30%, and
+- the TA demo, worth 50%
+- whether you submitted your code to GitHub (automatic 0 if not done)
-- the autograder tests of your code and testbenches, worth 70%
+- autograder testing of your code and testbenches, worth 50%

 (Task 7 is scored differently; see below).